 Most website foundations crack because they’re built wrong from the start.

 They’re built for the wrong load.
-If you’re planning to scale your business, your website needs to handle that growth.
+If you’re planning to scale your business, your website foundation for digital marketing needs to handle that growth.
 Most don’t.

 They use cheap materials.
 Fast, cheap websites break under pressure.
 When traffic spikes or conversion demands increase, they fail.
-They often don’t include the right targeted language for your audience and just sit there while you wait for the phone to ring…but it doesn’t ring.
-And it probably won’t with a cheap, crappy website.
+They often don’t include the right targeted language for your audience and just sit there while you wait for the phone to ring… but it doesn’t ring.
+And it probably won’t with a cheap, weak website.

 Before you spend another dollar on marketing, test your foundation: